microservices-api/kubernetes-microprofile-lab/README.md

 ## Step 1: Deploy the fabric artifacts

 1. Start minikube by running `minikube start`
-1. Install the Microservice Builder fabric as described in steps 2-6 in [Running Kubernetes in your development environment](https://www.ibm.com/support/knowledgecenter/SS5PWC/setup.html#running-kubernetes-in-your-development-environment).
-Note: If using the Think 2018 lab machine the fabric may already be installed, in which case you just need to check step 6 in the link above.
 1. Enable ingress with the command `minikube addons enable ingress`

 ## Step 2: Build application and container